 More importantly I want to know how well our testing is progressing within each environment in our pipeline:

-In the Learn dashboard, I will want to integration data from telemetry, customer feedback and any source of data that provides me insight as to how well the value we delivered is being used or even perceived.
+In the Learn dashboard, I will want to integrate data from telemetry, customer feedback and any source of data that provides me insight as to how well the value we delivered is being used or even perceived.

 For instance, I may add telemetry points from Application Insight: